stonepros/stone/doc/stoneadm/operations.rst

 Cluster Configuration Checks
 ----------------------------
-Cephadm periodically scans each of the hosts in the cluster in order to understand the state of the OS, disks, NICs etc. These facts can then be analysed for consistency across the hosts in the cluster to identify any configuration anomalies.
+Stoneadm periodically scans each of the hosts in the cluster in order to understand the state of the OS, disks, NICs etc. These facts can then be analysed for consistency across the hosts in the cluster to identify any configuration anomalies.